Property Law of the People's Republic of China: Description

 The main purpose of the law is stated in Article 1.
 "This Law is enacted in accordance with the Constitution for the purpose of upholding the basic economic system of the State, maintaining the order of the socialist market economy, defining the attribution of things, giving play to the usefulness of things and protecting the property right of obligees."

 Article 9 states, "The creation, alteration, transfer or extinction of the property right shall become valid upon registration according to law; otherwise it shall not become valid, unless otherwise provided for by law.
 Registration of ownership of all the natural resources which are owned by the State in accordance with law may be dispensed with."

 The law covers all of the three property types within the People's Republic of China, which are state, collective, and private which are defined in Chapter 5 of the law.
 Chapter 4, Article 40 of the law divides property rights into three types: ownership rights, use rights, and security rights.
 The law goes into detail about the legal rights associated with any of these three types.

 The law does not change the system of land tenure by which the state owns all land.
 However, in formalizing existing practice, individuals can possess a land-use right, which is defined in Chapter 10 of the law.
 The law defines this land-use right in terms of the civil law concept of usufruct.

 Response

-Some press reports have characterized this law as the first piece of legislation in the People's Republic of China to cover an individual's right to own private assets, although this is incorrect as the right to private property was written into the Constitution of the People's Republic of China in 2004.
+Some press reports have characterized this law as the first piece of legislation in the People's Republic of China to cover an individual's right to own private assets, although this is incorrect as the right to private property was written into the Constitution of China in 2004.
 The Property Law was formally repealed by the Civil Code in 2021.